 What is Full-Bleed Printing

-Professional printers usually print multiple copies of an images on large sheets of paper and then trim them down to the correct size.
-Letter size documents are printed 2-up on 12×18 sheets and then trimmed down to 8.5×11.
+Professional printers usually print multiple copies of an image on large sheets of paper and then trim them down to the correct size.
+For example, letter-size documents are printed 2-up on 12×18 sheets and then trimmed down to 8.5×11.
 However, paper is finicky.
-It grows, shrinks, and/or warps from humidity and each sheet in a package can be in a different level of change depending on where it is in the stack.
+It grows, shrinks, or warps from the humidity in the air and each sheet in a package can have different levels of change.
 This means the print on any given page can shift in any direction up to a tenth of an inch compared to other sheets in a stack.
-If your 8.5×11 document was designed only to 8.5×11, this shifting would result in 0.1″ of white space on one or even two edges of the some of the prints.
+If your 8.5×11 document was designed only to 8.5×11, this shifting could result in 0.1″ of white space on one or two edges of some of the prints.
 Clearly not what we want!

-How to achieve full-bleed results in two steps:
+How to achieve Full-Bleed Printing in two steps:

 Extend the Bleed

 To avoid this white space, you must extend your bleed beyond the finished edge of the page for at least 1/8th of an inch (sometimes more for larger pieces).
-We call this the bleed margin.
-An 8.5×11 document has a bleed margin of 8.75×11.25”.
-A 4×6” postcard has a bleed margin of 4.25×6.25”.
-All background colors and photos that bleed off the edge will need to continue on to the bleed margin in the design.
-Unfortunately, the does mean any photo that bleeds to the edge of the page must have at least 0.125” trimmed off its outside edge.
+This is called the bleed area.
+An 8.5×11 document has a bleed area of 8.75×11.25”.
+A 4×6” postcard has a bleed area of 4.25×6.25”.
+All background colors and photos that bleed off the edge will need to continue to the full bleed area in the design.
+This means any image that bleeds to the edge of the page must have at least 0.125” trimmed off its outside edge.
 Make sure you select images that have unimportant space along the edges so nothing important will be trimmed off.

-If that 0.1″ shift caused some white space to appear on one side of the print, that means it also trimmed 0.1″ into the design on the opposite edge!
-Therefore professional printers recommend safe zones.
-The safe zone is generally twice the distance from the edge of the page as the bleed margin but on the inside of the print.
+Shift happens both ways!
+If that 0.1″ shift caused some white space to appear on one side of the print, that means 0.1″ of the opposite edge is now outside where the trim is going to be!
+Therefore commercial printers recommend safe zones.
+The safe zone is smaller than the final print size by generally twice the distance from the edge of the page as the bleed margin.
 So if the bleed margin is 0.125″ outside the edge, the safe zone will be 0.25″ inside the edge.
+That same 8.5×11″ document has a safe zone of 8×10.5″.
 Keep all important text and artwork at least this far away from the edge of the finished print.
+The distance from the edge is larger for the safe zone than the bleed area to keep things looking centered even if some shifting occurs.

 Is that all?

 That’s the bare minimum to design for successful full-bleed printing.
-To help ensure a perfect print and if you have the known-how, be sure to include trim marks in your file.
-These are easily created if you are designing with professional software like from the Adobe Creative Suite.
+To help ensure a perfect print, include trim marks in your file but only if you have the know-how.
+These are easily created if you are designing with professional software like the Adobe Creative Suite.
 Check with Adobe help forums to learn how to do that or drop us a line and we’ll be more than happy to answer your questions.
 If you aren’t sure how to make a crop mark, don’t worry.
-Just make sure your file is set to the correct size and you let us know what the intended size is going to be.
-Our printing software can add in those marks for you.
+Just make sure your file is set to the correct size and let us know what the intended size is going to be.
+Our file prep software can add in those marks for you.